andrewcooke/choochoo/README.md

 (Pandas, Numpy, etc) can be used to analyse the data.
 Example workbooks are included in the source.

-The data are in an "open" format, directly accessible by third party tools, and easily backed-up (eg by copying the database file).
+The data are stored in an "open" format, directly accessible by third party tools, and easily backed-up (eg by copying the database file).
 When the database format changes scripts are provided to migrate existing data (see package `ch2.migraine`).

 *Choochoo collects and organises time-series data using athlete-appropriate interfaces.
 It facilitates calculations of